stepan5dol/smoking-vs-pregnancy/README.md

 Considering all the aforementioned information, we propose addressing `the classification problem by grouping the children into two categories: Low body weight children and Normal weight children.` In this classification, we have included the macrosomal group within the Normal weight group due to the similar distribution patterns observed among smoking mothers across these groups.

 ## Machine learning
-AUC-ROC metric was chosen for the binary classification task.
-Training, parameters selection and validation were provided using cross-validation tecnic by RamdomizedSearchSV.
-Due to the significant prevalence of one class over another (18.5 to 1) bootstrapping tecnic was used to make classes amount equal.
+The AUC-ROC metric was selected for the binary classification task.
+Training, parameter selection, and validation were performed using cross-validation technique with RandomizedSearchCV.
+Due to the significant class imbalance (18.5 to 1), the bootstrapping technique was employed to equalize the class sizes.

-Three models were trained to
+Three models were trained to determine the most suitable model in this scenario: LightGBM, CatBoost, and XGBoost.
+Only XGBoost achieved metrics exceeding 95% on both the train and test samples.